 Keeping up with your physical fitness

 While this is often seen as being solely for your body’s wellbeing, the routines and mental disciplines that come with fitness are often as important to your mental health as your physical health.
-Walking, jogging, yoga, and other physical exercises can focus your mind or clear your thoughts, depending on the reasons behind them.
+Walking, jogging, yoga, and other physical exercises can focus your mind or clear your thoughts.

 The art of meditation has been practiced for centuries, helping you let go of stress and feel more calm and peaceful.
 Centring your thoughts and finding the calm and mindfulness of the present can help ease your mind and maintain a balance between physical and mental.